"Speaking Up Opens New Doors" — How THT Empowers Women and Encourages Honest Communication

 By the way, it was the first time in my life that I sent a thank-you email after an interview.
 I remember feeling genuinely warm and happy on my way home.

-How was it actually working at there?
+How has it actually been working at THT?

-This is my fourth year at THT, and I can honestly say I've never been disappointed when it comes to workplace relationships.
+This is my fourth year at THT, and I can honestly say that I've never been disappointed when it comes to workplace relationships.

 The more I research, the more familiar I become with the work, and the more I study, the more things start to make sense.
-That's why, when creating documents, I always make sure I fully understand the content before explaining it or putting it together.
+That's why, when creating documents, I always make sure I fully understand the content before explaining it or putting everything together.

 Have you faced any challenges at work?